shruthibadri/blog/Resolved.md

 D. learning to engage with people/ideas on their own terms and live with differences while still respecting one's own cultural context.

-**Grief this has saved me**
+>**What this has resolved for me**:
-> Realizing that when people from different cultures comment about one another (ranging from tweet threads to op-eds to public statements to the strange practice of creating lists ranking countries on adherence to different values), they can generally be safely ignored.
+> Realizing that when people from different cultures comment about one another they're often doing A, B or C. Such comment can range from tweet threads to op-eds to public statements to the strange practice of creating lists ranking countries on adherence to different values.
+In general there's no use of being agitated about the misunderstanding which are more rules than exception.
+Instead, they can generally be safely ignored.

-The reading list above helped break down many of the ideas that kept me from doing D. Once I was more open, here's a non-exhaustive set of what I've found interesting
+The reading list above contains meta-concepts.
+They helped break down many of the ideas that kept me from doing D. In terms of actually engaging with different cultures, here's a non-exhaustive set of what I've found interesting

 `Puranas, Chinese Classics, Xianxia, Great Books, Ramanayana Reruns, Sufi writings, Books from Borges's reading list, The Christian Bible`